 How do I relieve pain in my left ovary?

 That all depends on what is causing it.

-Pain medication with an anti-inflammatory, such as ibuprofen, will provide symptomatic relief.
+Pain medication with an anti-inflammatory, such as ibuprofen, can provide symptomatic relief.

-- For endometriosis and fibroids, your doctor might prescribe hormone therapy and sometimes surgery.
+For endometriosis and fibroids, painkillers might not be enough and your doctor might prescribe hormone therapy or in some cases suggest surgery.

-Some other steps you can take to keep the pain at bay?
+Some other steps you can take to keep the pain at bay include: